An ultimate three week self-drive journey of Costa Rica's most popular regions

 How safe is travel in Costa Rica?

-Costa Rica is a modern democracy with low crime rates, and just like your home country you should always be aware of your personal security.
-Although you are legally required to have you passport with you when you’re driving, we recommend you leave your passports, credit cards, cash and any other document in the hotel’s safe.
+Costa Rica is a modern democracy with low crime rates and, just like your home country, you should always be aware of your personal security.
+Although you are legally required to have your passport with you when you’re driving, we recommend you leave your passports, credit cards, cash and any other document in the hotel’s safe.

-Is there a risk of earthquakes or volcanic eruptions in Costa Rica?
+Is there any risk of earthquakes or volcanic eruptions in Costa Rica?

-The country lies on the edge of active tectonic plates and is prone to smaller quakes and tremors.
-The volcanoes are generally not dangerous, and you are advised to stay on the designated trails.
+The country lies on the edge of active tectonic plates and is prone to small quakes and tremors.
+The volcanoes are generally not dangerous, although you are advised to stay on the designated trails.

-Should I be concerned of any wildlife hazards in Costa Rica?
+Should I be concerned about any wildlife hazards in Costa Rica?

 What language do they speak in Costa Rica?